 Ecstasy is an illegal, lab-made drug that can have dangerous effects on your body and mind.
-It’s also called MDMA (3,4-methylenedioxymethamphetamine).
-This so-called party drug, which is usually taken by tablet or capsule, can affect your mood and distort how you perceive people and things around you, according to the National Institute on Drug Abuse.
+It’s also called MDMA and is a popular recreational drug.
+It's usually taken in tablet or capsule form.
+Ecstacy has the potential to affect your mood and distort how you perceive people and things around you, according to the National Institute on Drug Abuse.

 The National Institute on Drug Abuse says that about 45 minutes after you take a dose, you may feel: